openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/locusCeruleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Locus ceruleus' is a brainstem nucleus and hindbrain nucleus.
-It is part of the pontine tegmentum.
+   :definition: Is a brainstem nucleus and hindbrain nucleus.
+Is part of the pontine tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002148) ('is_a' and 'relationship')]
-   :description: A noradrenergic nucleus in the brain stem involved with physiological responses to stress and panic; also implicated in physical dependence and withdrawal.
-(Adapted from Wikipedia)
+   :description: The locus ceruleus is a dense cluster of neurons within the dorsorostral pons.
+This nucleus is the major location of neurons that release norepinephrine throughout the brain, and is responsible for physiological responses to stress and panic.
+Bluish region in the superior angle of the fourth ventricle floor, corresponding to melanin-like pigmented nerve cells which lie lateral to the ponto-mesencephalic central gray (griseum centrale).
+It is also known as nucleus pigmentosus pontis. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002148)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106335
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002148#locus-ceruleus-1
    :name: locus ceruleus